mmfrenkel/chirp/README.md

 in a channel, (c) new users of channels. enables new channels, messages, and users to be broadcast to all users.

-Additionally, this project uses XMLHttpRequest objects to make requests to the project's API endpoints (read more about the Flask server below) in order to (a) add users to channels (b) get all messages stored in the server for a given channel and (c) get a list of all available channels on the server.
+Additionally, this project uses AJAX XMLHttpRequest objects to make requests to the project's API endpoints (read more about the Flask server below) in order to (a) add users to channels (b) get all messages stored in the server for a given channel and (c) get a list of all available channels on the server.